Scicrop/jobs-datascience/README.md

 ### Usage

-To run the experiment you have to open the teminar and type the following command and press enter:
+To run the experiment you have to open the teminal and type the following command and press enter:

 ```
  jupyter-notebook apply-machine-learning-techniques.ipynb